 The dictionary defines Naivety as a “lack of experience, wisdom, or judgement” it also defines it as “innocence, unsophistication”.
 I was more the latter.
 Though I am willing to concede that there was beauty in that kind of naivety; a certain blissful ignorance that made some aspects of life easier, I know that it has … More Ezigbo Nwata Nwanyi: Car Matters

 When I look at children growing up today, I sigh long and hard because they will never truly have a childhood.
 At least not one like I did.
-Childhood is so much more than being stuck at home, watching television all day long, and/or playing several games on your mother’s tablet PC.
-Childhood was acting … More Ezigbo Nwata Nwanyi: My Childhood
+Childhood is so much more than being stuck at home, watching television all day long, or playing with some other electronic device.
+Childhood was acting plays with … More Ezigbo Nwata Nwanyi: My Childhood

 Ezigbo Nwata Nwanyi.
 Meaning: Good girl.
 Igbo (ethnic group native to Nigeria) Can also be written as “Ezigbo Nwanyi” or “Ezi Nwanyi” They teach you in Integrated Science that with puberty comes pimples.
 They also teach you that puberty starts in your pre-teen years; the average was between 11 and 12 years.
 Mine started at … More Ezigbo Nwata Nwanyi: Wife Material